These guides are AI-generated educational summaries — not legal or medical advice.

 Understating functional impact

-Why: The DBQ has a dedicated field for functional impact.
+The DBQ has a dedicated field for functional impact.
 Minimizing or omitting functional consequences - nutritional changes, safety risks, social isolation, weight loss, psychological effects - results in an incomplete record that may not fully support the claim or related secondary conditions.

-Do this instead: Thoroughly describe every way complete taste loss affects your life: weight changes, appetite loss, inability to detect spoiled food, safety hazards, social withdrawal from shared meals, and any secondary psychological impact.
+Instead: Thoroughly describe every way complete taste loss affects your life: weight changes, appetite loss, inability to detect spoiled food, safety hazards, social withdrawal from shared meals, and any secondary psychological impact.
 Report your worst typical day, not your best day.

 Impact: Functional impact documentation; may affect secondary condition ratings